 All you need to start is some cheap paper and a pencil.
 Go through one of these books and then start drawing objects from life frequently.
 If you don't want to get the books, draw photo studies and still lifes to train your eye to see curves and shapes objectively.

 Maybe you can copy photographs perfectly, creating photorealistic pencil drawings.
 Maybe you still struggle with symbol drawing.
 Maybe you start off great with your paintings, but never manage to draw symmetrical faces.
-You need Loomis.

 The starting point is Fun with a Pencil by Andrew Loomis.
 Now you learn the basics of construction, the skill you need when you want to draw or paint from imagination.

 Remember that this book quickly touches on the basics; try to have fun with it.
 Don't be put off by the cartoons in the first chapter, they are a tool to teach you construction.

 Good news: you can download Loomis's books for free right here:

 After Fun with a Pencil, Hampton's books are a fantastic resource.
 Get his book Figure Drawing: Design and Invention.

 Two common beginner mistakes: